-The two main reasons why you might need to get a tooth pulled are either toothache, or to make some room for braces.
+The two main reasons why you might need to get a tooth pulled are either toothache, or to make some room for straightening crooked teeth with braces.

-If you're thinking about having a tooth out because of toothache, remember that the tooth doesn't grow back afterwards, and you will have a gap.
+If you're thinking about having a tooth out because of toothache, remember that the tooth doesn't grow back, and you will be left with a gap afterwards.

 It is always possible to get a replacement tooth, such as a bridge or an implant, but these options are never as good as the real thing.